cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 However, this is nearly never a good idea.
 <!-- If you _do_ know of a good use-case, please write it in the comments. -->

-Think of what will happen to all the copy constructors and move constructors of our `GoodPerson` class.
-Granted, we probably won't want to clone or copy ourselves or move into somebody's ownership but the same would happen with any other class that has `const` data.
-Basically, making any data of a class `const` makes it impossible to copy or move, destroying the value semantics for this class.
-Essentially by having `const` data any object of such a class is doomed to live and die within a single scope with no way to be copied or moved to any different scope.
+Essentially by having `const` data any object of such a class is doomed to live and die within a single scope with no way to be moved to any different scope.

 This is rarely useful with one significant outlier - the view paradigm.
 As one typical example consider this: say, a certain class has its interface but we would want it to have a different interface when we work with it.
 One way to achieve this is to introduce a thin wrapper around the class in question that holds a `const` reference to the object of interest and introduces new interface to working with this object.
 Feels a bit hand-wavy, right?
 Let's think of a concrete example then.